-Staff recommendation to the Heritage Vaughan Committee 5 th Community Meeting arranged by Councillor Carella Oct 21/15 - Heritage Vaughan Committee Meeting Commentary from Heritage Vaughan Staff submitted for the Oct 21/15 Heritage Vaughan Committee meeting Vaughan Heritage's planning argument for recommendation of the site application - Contribution to Sustainability as per: Goal 4: To create a vibrant community where citizens, business and visitors thrive.
-Objective 4.1: "To foster a city with strong social cohesion of the site proposal contravenes Woodbridge Taken directly from the minutes to Heritage Vaughan Committee Meeting: "That the Heritage Vaughan Committee requested that the applicant reconsider the present proposal taking into consideration the issues raised regarding a design for the new development that is sympathetic to the historic character of the district and the two heritage buildings, and work with the community to find an acceptable approach for this development."
-On Dec 9/15 a 5th Community Meeting was held with the Applicant in response to Heritage Vaughan's request to "work with the community to find an acceptable approach for this development".
-The Applicant presented the same building with the same characteristics that was presented to the Village of Woodbridge residents in the previous meetings.
+Staff recommendation to the Heritage Vaughan Committee 5 th Community Meeting arranged by Councillor Carella Oct 21/15 - Heritage Vaughan Committee Meeting Taken directly from the minutes to Heritage Vaughan Committee Meeting: "That the Heritage Vaughan Committee requested that the applicant reconsider the present proposal taking into consideration the issues raised regarding a design for the new development that is sympathetic to the historic character of the district and the two heritage buildings, and work with the community to find an acceptable approach for this development."
+On Dec 9/15 a 5th Community Meeting was held with the Applicant in response to Heritage Vaughan's request to "work with the community to find an acceptable in the provious meetings.
+Other than a few minor cosmetic changes to the same building with the same characteristics that was presented to the Village of Woodbridge residents in the previous meetings.
 Other than a few minor cosmetic changes to the POPS, the applicant did not change any design aspects of the building, particularly with regard to height, density and appearance.
-The residents remained frustrated by the applicant's unwillingness to respect the request from Heritage Vaughan and failure to collaborate with the community.
-The Community Meeting continued after the applicant had departed.
+The residents remained frustrated by the applicant had departed.
 Councillor Carella and R.Bayley, Manager of Urban Design and Cultural Heritage heard the continued frustration and escalating concerns of the area residents.
-Privil Will Dayley was asked the question.
-Why would we make a third mistake?" he dismissed the question by clearly stating that this application was going to be approved at the current height as requested by the application.
-He also stated that there was a \$1M settlement for community benefit (Woodbridge Streetscape Plan) that was in current negotiation with the Applicant.
+This application did not follow the Heritage Vaughan approval process.
+After the meeting on Oct 21/15, this application did not so back to Heritage Vaughan for the meeting on Oct 21/15.
 Residents from the Village of Woodbridge area were in attendance at the Heritage Vaughan Committee meeting and will attest to the following: When asked the residents of the community expressed unanimous frustration with the application citing concerns about density, height, impact and preservation of the heritage home, impact to the streetscape and topography of the area, Notified Committee Members that they did engage in meetings with the applicant.
 The applicant presented the project.
 This was in no way, shape or form a collaborative process.
 While the applicant listened to community feedback, this feedback was not incorporated into the renderings.
 The meetings were very much one sided.
 Committee Members did receive the report from the Manager of Urban Design and Cultural Heritage, however they did not support the application.
+When Mr. Bayley was asked the question "why would we make a third mistake?" he dismissed the question by clearly stating that this application was going to be approved at the current height as requested by the application.
+He also stated that there was a \$1M settlement for community benefit (Woodbridge Streetscape Plan) that was in current negotiation with the Applicant.